Azure/azure-quickstart-templates/301-aks-private-endpoint-firewall/README.md

 `$ az ad group create --display-name <new group name> --mail-nickname <new group name> --output json`
 - Add your AAD identity as a member of this group
 `$ az ad group member add --group <group objectId from previous step> --member-id <your user object id>`
-- Either add the group objectId GUID to the 'aadAdminGroupObjectIds' parameter value in the azuredeploy.parameters.json file or supply the value during deployment via the portal, PowerShell or AZ CLI commands
+- Either add the group objectId GUID to the 'aadAdminGroupObjectIds' parameter value in the azuredeploy.parameters.json file or supply the value during deployment via the Azure Portal, PowerShell or AZ CLI commands

 ### Scenario Deployment Validation